Guidelines for Standard Intervention

 2. The legal profile of the applicant

-- A short presentation of the origin and the establishment of the association (registration).
+- Brief description of the origins and establishment of the organisation (registration).

-- A short summary of activities accomplished in the past.
+- A short summary of activities accomplished in the past, if any.

 3. The financial profile of the applicant

-- Presentation of a complete list of past and present donors.
+- A complete list of past and current donors.

-- Indication of whether the applicant has had funding problems in the past and the specific the reasons.
+- Indication of whether the applicant has had funding difficulties in the past and the specific the reasons.

 4. The request for funding

-- Indication of the extent the project compliments the projects which have already been set up by other NGOs working on the issue in the region?
-Specifications about the innovative nature of the project or activity.
+- Indication of the extent the project compliments the projects which have already been set up by other NGOs working on the same area in the region?
+Include details about the innovative nature of the proposal.

-- Presenting a list of all human rights organizations and/or groups with whom the applicants are working or collaborating in the country and beyond within the framework of the applicant’s activities.
+- Presenting a list of all human rights organizations and/or institutions with whom the applicants are working or collaborating with in the country and elsewhere within the framework of the applicant’s activities.

-- indication of any references or partners/contact persons who may be contacted by the EMHRF for assistance or recommendation of the application
+- Indication of a minimum of two references or partners/contact persons who may be contacted by the EMHRF for assistance or recommendation of the application.

 ⇒ The application should not exceed approx. 10 pages.
 The candidates can express themselves freely in their application and are free to provide further details.